-3.2.17 The budget for 2008/09 includes £7.8m for the Major Repairs Allowance.
+3.2.17 The HRA Capital Programme is subject to a separate report.
+The budget for 2009/10 includes £7.96m for the Major Repairs Allowance.
 This can only be used to finance HRA capital expenditure.
-Also included within the HRA budgets within the Interest and Financing Costs budget for 2008/09 to 2009/10 is an amount of £2m Revenue Contribution to Capital Expenditure (RCCE).
+It should be noted that the Revenue Contribution to Capital Expenditure (RCCE) has been removed from the 2009/10 and future years budgets, in line with the business plan, in order to ensure a sustainable revenue position in the medium term.
 The HRA capital programme has a direct impact on the revenue position of the HRA.

 Expenditure for capital purposes and the effect on revenue expenditure continue to be considered together.